BlackC0ffee/Ukraine/README.md

 ## Tools

+### Select mode

-**Select mode** If "ON" nothing can be edited on the map and a double click causes the polygon to be selected.
+If "ON" nothing can be edited on the map and a double click causes the polygon to be become active.

+### Active Polygon

+This will show the name of the Polygon that is currently active.
+You can make a polygon active by double clicking it when Select Mode is ON, or by creating a new polygon

+#### Rename

+**⚠ Doesn't work ATM**

+Can be used to rename the name of the Polygon.

+#### Change Color

-**Change Color** Provides an option to change the 'color' and side on the map.
+Provides an option to change the 'color' and side of the active polygon on the map.
 1. Make sure an Active Polygon is selected (you can use Select mode if needed)
 2. Click **Change Color**
 3. Select the side or color
 4. Click **Save**

+#### Stroke

+Provides an option to add a "stroke" to the active polygon

+1. Make sure an Active Polygon is selected (you can use Select mode if needed).
+2. Click on the button next to "Stroke" to turn it off and on.

+#### New Polygon
+TODO

+#### Remove Polygon

+Clicking this button will remove the active Polygon without any warning.
+Use with caution.

 ### Edit mode